Made a Mistake While Filing Your ITR?

 • Claiming Refund Due: Realizing you're eligible for a refund after the original filing due to overpaid taxes.

 • Step 1: Either sign in to the tax2win website using your existing credentials or sign up to the portal and create an account.
-You can do self-filing only in the case of income from salary, business, and capital gains. tax2win website
+You can do self-filing only in the case of income from salary, business, and capital gains.

 • Step 2: After logging in, a table consisting of all the possible sources of income opens.
 You need to select the income sources that you have.
-Based on your sources of income, Tax2win’s DIY ITR filing system selects the applicable ITR form automatically. sources of income
+Based on your sources of income, Tax2win’s DIY ITR filing system selects the applicable ITR form automatically.

 • Step 3.
 You need to upload Form 16.
 In case you don’t have Form 16, you can simply skip the option and proceed further.

 • Step 4.
 Select the F.Y. and enter the PAN Details and DOB.
-(If you don’t have a registered account with Income Tax Department, you will receive an OTP and a new account will be created.).
-You can also choose if you want our DIY software to fetch your personal details and get data pre-filled. enter the PAN Details
+(If you don’t have a registered account with the Income Tax Department, you will receive an OTP, and a new account will be created.).
+You can also choose if you want our DIY software to fetch your personal details and get data pre-filled.

 • Step 6: In the next step, you have to provide your address details and employer category.
-You can refer to the image below to understand this better. address details and employer category
+You can refer to the image below to understand this better.

 • Step 7: In the next step, you have to fill in your employment details.
 The standard deduction is applied automatically in the case of salaried employees.
 As shown in the image below, you have to enter your gross salary/CTC, exempted allowances like HRA, LTA, gratuity, net salary, and standard deduction and professional tax under section 16.
 Note that if you have uploaded Form 16, your employment data will be pre-filled in the ITR Form.
-All you have to do is verify the information and proceed to file ITR. employment details
+All you have to do is verify the information and proceed to file ITR.

 • Step 8: Enter the details of the investment made during the year to calculate the applicable deductions.
-You have to enter details of investments in PPF, LIC, PF, housing loan, FDR, NSC, tuition fees, premiums paid to the annuity, and other 80C deductions. details of the investment
+You have to enter details of investments in PPF, LIC, PF, housing loan, FDR, NSC, tuition fees, premiums paid to the annuity, and other 80C deductions.

 • Step 9: In this step, you are required to enter your bank details.
 Enter your IFSC code, name of the bank, account number, and Aadhaar details.
 As per government law, it is mandatory to show all the bank details.
 You can select one account as the primary account.
-Remember, you will get a TDS refund in your primary bank account. bank details
+Remember, you will get a TDS refund in your primary bank account.

-• Step 11: Select ‘Revised Return” under return filing type and enter the acknowledgment number of the original return.
+• Step 11: Select ‘Revised Return” under the return filing type and enter the acknowledgment number of the original return.
 If your income is less than Rs.2.5 lakhs and electricity expenses during the year are less than 1 lakh, select yes on the option ‘Are you filing return under the seventh proviso to section 139(1).
 Also, select the number of days for which you have stayed in India in the relevant FY.
-The system will automatically determine your residential status. return filing type
+The system will automatically determine your residential status.

 • Step 14: Remember to cross-check all the information in return, click on the checkbox, and click on “File my return.”

-Is there a penalty for filing revised income tax return (ITR) after July 31?
+Is there a Penalty for Filing Revised Income Tax Return (ITR) After July 31?

-What are the consequences of filing a revised return?
+What are the Consequences of Filing a Revised Return?

-If there are minor changes in your revised return, like a change of bank account details, personal details, etc., there would be no consequences of filing a revised return.
+If there are minor changes in your revised return, like a change of bank account details, personal details, etc., there would be no consequences for filing a revised return.
 However, in case of undeclared income or other important rectification done on the revised return, the tax department might pick up the change and the tax filed in the earlier return might be scrutinized.

 If you are filing a revised income tax return, here are the things that you should remember –